#notmyelders

 That was my first exposure to the idea that many historical narratives played out in this country depending on how much money you had and where your people came from.

 There was a health food store in this community, so I hung out at the shop and tried to figure it out.
-There’s a great story about my folks finding a bag of catnip in the kitchen closet next to the coffee.
+There’s a great story about my folks finding a bag of dried catnip in the kitchen closet next to the coffee.
+That is not the kind of folk remedy my family was used to.

-The shop owner was a history guy.
+The shop owner was a history guy and he knew what he was making money on was trendy reductionism.
 He directed me to read older books and told me to take the newer herbals a grain of salt.
-Then he launched into a story about Roman medicinal salts and what that actual means.
+Then he launched into a story about Roman medicinal salts and what that term actually means.

 1 grain of salt = .065 grams, if you are interested.

 Some of you people have some particularly insulting ideas about who “counts” as an herbalist and who doesn’t.
-I stepped back in in 2005, because I had concerns about the Traditional Medicines Congress and I didn’t want those ideas about lineage to set the stage.
+I stepped back in 2005 because I had concerns about the Traditional Medicines Congress and I didn’t want those ideas about lineage to set the stage.
+Nowadays anyone who can take a picture of a plant and put it on social media seems to count, so my concern was unwarranted.

 One thing I know for sure.
-The practicing herbalist of history that modern herbalists talk about didn’t exist.
-People didn’t go to the herbalist for an herbal prescription in the Middle Ages.
-Because people handing out herbal prescriptions were doctors back then.
-And every woman learned how to take care of her family with herbal medicines she made, just like I did.
+The historical witchy herbalist that modern herbalists talk about didn’t exist.
+The people handing out herbal prescriptions were the professional physicians of their time.
+Every caregiver rich and poor learned how to take care of their family with herbal medicines that they either made or bought from a shop or market vendor.

-People went to their cultural ritual specialists or “healer” when their herbal remedies weren’t cutting it.
-I mean hell, even Catholic priests knew the charms and could work ord coniurātion and people would call them when the woman of the house and the physician had failed.
+People only turned to their cultural service magicians or “healers” when their herbal remedies weren’t cutting it, and that still doesn’t mean a witch.
+Even Catholic priests knew the charms and could work ord coniurātion and people would call them when the caregiver of the house and the physician had failed.

-In the 1800’s, physicians started writing books for other physicians who were choosing to be “herbal physicians” (versus those who were choosing to be “mineral physicians”) and calling them herbalists or herb-doctors.
-From what I can tell this is the historical practice most modern herbalists best line up with.***
+In the 1800s, physicians started writing books for other physicians who were choosing to be “herbal physicians” versus those who were choosing to be “mineral physicians.”
+They were sometimes called herbalists or herb doctors.
+From what I can tell this is the historical practice most modern herbalists best line up with.

 That’s nonsense.
 Those herbals were written by scientists and physicians.
-They standardized the practice of medicine and botanical medicine usage up to that point.
-But the 80’s were a period of time when academia was pushing back against the hippies and their nature medicine, so that’s the shit they were shoveling.
+They standardized the practice of medicine and botanical pharmaceutical usage up to that point.
+But the 1980s were a period of time when the medical/academic establishment was pushing back against the hippies and their nature medicine, so that’s the shit they were shoveling.

-Herbal medicine became “ herbal lore” and herbalists became “keepers of the lore” and too many terms referring to cultural ritual specialists got conflated with the term “herbalist.”**** And that’s problematic as hell because a lot of you are great herbalists, but many of you are not healers.
+Herbal medicine became “ herbal lore” and herbalists became “keepers of the lore” and too many terms referring to ritual healing specialists got conflated with the term “herbalist.”
+And that’s problematic as hell because some of you are good herbalists, but most of you are not healers.

-That brings me to the very problematic use of the term “elders” to describe the people who established the modern herbal profession.
-This word means a lot more to some people than many other people seem to understand.
+That brings me to the very problematic use of the term “elder” to describe the people who established the modern herbal profession.
+This word means a lot more to some people than many of you seem to understand.

 I despise the way that word gets thrown around because it means something to me.
 It implies that the person using it is someone who has a position of cultural authority due to age and experience.
 I know the old medicine of my people.
 I know cech galair, but I would never presume to call myself an elder.